KRWCLASSIC/IronShell/readme.md

 **IronShell** is a self-hosted flask-waitress server for distributing Windows applications via PowerShell one-liners.
 It dynamically generates PowerShell installer scripts for your apps, supporting version selection, custom install folders, and user-friendly display names.

-> On boot, the server generates install scripts for all apps in `config.json` and saves them to `prebuiltInstallers/`, if you only want generated scripts, you can just take them from there.
-I plan to add a way to make server work only in script generation mode or easy CLI creator via arguments, might even create new app for it.

 ## krwutils CLI app

 Still in development, but it simplifies install proccess of my apps.

+## TODO

+- Autorun on install
+- Predefined arguments on autorun
+- Versioning (ISver.txt file in target folder to throw out hash stuff)
+- Non-binary apps support (.py script with wrappers etc., additional subscripts for checking machine env. like installed python etc.)

 ## Future

-- Autoupdate server scripts on boot. (pufferpannel only? preboot script)
+- Autoupdate server (install/uninstall scripts) on boot. (pufferpannel only? preboot script)
 - Linux Support/Port with .sh scripts or krwutils only port.

 ## Features